28 Best Easter/Spring Email Marketing Examples in eCommerce (2025)

 Lane Bryant gets our attention with a sitewide sale in this Easter email.

-50% off + limited-time offer prompts first-time shoppers to buy.
+50% off + limited-time offer prompts first-time shoppers to buy (also note the quick notification bar style callout, announcing when stores are open for Easter).

 Follow 80:20 text-to-image ratio—draws attention to the key message and avoids the spam folder.